cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 A system artifact is available to users across any namespace.
 A user artifact is available only to users in the namespace to which it is deployed.
-By design, deploying as a user artifact just requires acess to the :ref:`RESTful API <http-restful-api-artifact-add>`, while deploying as a system artifact requires access to the filesystem of the CDAP Master.
+By design, deploying as a user artifact just requires access to the :ref:`RESTful API <http-restful-api-artifact-add>`, while deploying as a system artifact requires access to the filesystem of the CDAP Master.
 This then requires administrator access and permission.